|The Mental Health Solution . com

 As the situation came to a conclusion—after three years—I realized that Satan had a spiritual foothold due to my anger issues with her.
 I did the right thing: I told her I'd apologize for my part in the problems we'd had.
 I knew, from experience, that that would help me forgive.
 And it did.
 But it did not completely resolve the foothold.
 Remember, I lived with her for three years; I should have never stayed in the situation that long.

 For a long time afterward, while I felt I had forgiven her, I knew that the foothold was not completely resolved.
 I knew this because, from time to time, I would still experience anxiety as a result of this issue.
 I knew this because, when I would experience anxiety and then again forgive her from my heart, the anxiety would often immediately disappear, indicating that this was, indeed, the issue.
-To understand the concepts involved, be sure to read my two part series on Temporary Footholds.
+To understand the concepts involved, be sure to read my two part series entitled When Satan Gets a Foothold.

 I believe that today Mary is a Christian.
 She came over and visited me and wanted to again be a friend.
 She talked about her having become saved and the impact of her salvation experience.
 I believe what said was real.
 She appeared to no longer be delusional: In regard to all the arguments we had had, she said: "I thought I was right."

 I chose not to renew the friendship—though I do wish her well.